What are Stem Cells?

-- Engraftment: This property helps stem cells to unite with the new tissue, thus regenerating tissue to integrate with the parent tissue smoothly.
+- Engraftment: This property helps them to unite with the new tissue, thus regenerating tissue to integrate with the parent tissue smoothly.

 Types of Stem Cells

-There are various types of Stem Cells that exist in the human body.
-Depending on the disorder required to be treated, the following three types of stem cells may be used:
+There are various types of stem cells that exist in the human body.
+Depending on the disorder required to be treated, the following three types that may be used:

-- Hematopoietic stem cells: These are found mostly in the bone marrow but also in peripheral blood, cord blood etc. These cells are hematopoietic or blood forming by nature.
+- Hematopoietic stem cells (HSC): These are found mostly in the bone marrow but also in peripheral blood, cord blood etc. These cells are hematopoietic or blood forming by nature.
 Thus, they generally give rise to blood forming cells eg. red blood cells, white blood cells etc.

-- Mesenchymal stem cells: These are bone marrow populating cells (different from hematopoietic stem cells) that are present in the stroma.
+- Mesenchymal stem cells (MSC): These are bone marrow populating cells (different from HSC) that are present in the stroma.
 They possess the ability to differentiate into various cell types including, osteocytes (bone), adipocytes (fat), chondrocytes (cartilage), myocytes (muscle), cardiomyocytes (cardiac muscle) and neurons (nerves) and blood vessels, and thus play a vital role in their regeneration as and when required.

-- Pluripotent stem cells: These are stem cell that have the characteristics of both Hematopoietic & Mesenchymal cells.
+- Pluripotent stem cells (PSC): These are stem cell that have the characteristics of both Hematopoietic & Mesenchymal cells.
 Thus, they are capable of differentiating into all types tissues in the body.